 There are all sorts of cars here.
 Loads of Subarus predictably, the odd Ford Focus WRC, and a healthy smattering of Group B machinery like the Peugeot 205 T16 and Ford RS200.
 There’s even an AE86 Toyota Corolla, Porsche 911, and a BMW 635CSi touring car.

-I don’t know - and dread to think - how much time and effort went into building the track and cars.
-But I do know I want the setup in my house very badly.
+We don’t know - and dread to think - how much time and effort went into building the track and cars.
+But we want this setup in our Motor1.com offic very badly.

 The group usually races RC drift cars.
 And they're really good, as you can see below.
 They even take them out on their special blend of fake snow.

-It's all got me looking at the prices of RC cars.
+It's got us looking at the prices of RC and slot cars.